ibm-cloud-docs/cephaas/host_mapping.md

 {{site.data.keyword.attribute-definition-list}}

-# Mapping volume to a hosts
+# Mapping volume to a host
 {: #mapping-vol-to-host}

-You can map one or more volume to a host by using UI, CLI and APIs.
+You can map one or more volumes to a host by using UI, CLI and APIs.

+Make sure that there is one or more volumes available for mapping to a host.
+{: pre-req}

 ## Mapping volumes to a host from Volumes page in the UI
 {: #mapping-volume-to-host-from-volume-ui}